 In general, therefore, NYSE companies did not do secondary stock offerings-with one notable period in which the exception proved the rule.
-With salaried executives in control of major corporations, in the late 1920s many publicly-listed companies did large-scale share issues on the NYSE, even as they were channeling large sums of surplus cash to speculators who were buying corporate shares on margin with funds borrowed on the call-loan market at 12 percent interest rates.
-The purpose of these corporate share issues, however, was not to raise funds for new investment in productive capabilities but rather to take advantage of high stock-prices driven by stock-market speculators to use the influx of cash to pay off debt or bolster the corporate treasury.47 This type of financial engineering would stand these companies in good stead at the beginning of the 1930s after the economy had moved from boom to bust.
+In the late 1920, with salaried executives in control of major corporations, many publicly-listed companies did large-scale share issues on the NYSE, even as they were channeling large sums of surplus cash to speculators who were buying corporate shares on margin with funds borrowed on the call-loan market at 10 to 15 percent interest rates.
+The purpose of these corporate share issues, however, was not to raise funds for new investment in productive capabilities but rather to take advantage of high stock-prices driven by stock-market speculators to use the influx of cash to pay off debt or bolster the corporate treasury.
+This type of financial engineering would stand these companies in good stead at the beginning of the 1930s after the economy had moved from boom to bust.